 What happened exactly on that day

-On this day, November 9, 1993, at the Kremlin Cup in Moscow, Bjorn Borg played the final match of his failed return to the game, which had started at the Monte-Carlo Open in 1991.
-Defeated by Russian Alexander Volkov 4-6, 6-3, 7-6 after missing a match point, the Swedish legend said he was finally calling it a day.
-In two years and 12 tournaments, the 11-time Grand Slam champion didn’t manage to win a single match.
+On this day, November 9, 1993, at the Kremlin Cup in Moscow, Bjorn Borg played the final match of his failed comeback, which had started at the Monte-Carlo Open in 1991.
+Defeated by Russian Alexander Volkov 4-6, 6-3, 7-6 after failing to convert a match point, the Swedish legend said he was finally calling curtains on his remarkable career.
+In two years and 12 tournaments after coming out of retirement, the 11-time Grand Slam champion didn’t manage to win a single match.

-Bjorn Borg, born in 1956, was a champion who changed the game of tennis forever.
+Bjorn Borg, born in 1956, was a revolutionary champion who changed the game of tennis forever.
 His unprecedented stardom and his incredible success were the main reason why tennis became such a popular sport in the 1970s.
-His game style, which involved a lot of topspin and a two-handed backhand, was revolutionary and would be copied all around the world.
+His game style, which involved heavy, arcing topspin and a two-handed backhand, was revolutionary and would be copied all around the world.
 His nickname “Ice Borg” reflected his attitude on the court; he seemed to have his emotions under control at all times.

-The constant attention and pressure eventually left him burned out and he put an end to his professional career at the age of 26, holding 11 Grand Slam titles.
-He had already won 64 tournaments and had held the world No 1 spot for 109 weeks.
+The constant attention and pressure eventually left the mercurial Swede burned out and he put an end to his professional career at the age of 26, holding 11 Grand Slam titles.
+He had already won 64 tournaments and had held the ATP’s world No 1 ranking for 109 weeks.

 The Kremlin Cup men’s event in Moscow was established in 1990.
 It was played on indoor carpet at the Olympic Stadium, which had been built to host the boxing and basketball events of the 1980 Olympics.
 Depending on its layout, it could host between 10,000 and 30,000 spectators.

 “I felt I was much the better player that day.
 But I just wasn’t so focused.
 And when I lost, what shocked me was I wasn’t even upset.
-That was not me.”
+That was not me.”– Bjorn Borg

 In 1991, the six-time Roland-Garros champion unexpectedly returned to the game at the Monte-Carlo Open.
 He was granted a wildcard, but, out of shape and playing with his old-fashioned wooden racket he was easily defeated by world No 52 Jordi Arrese 6-2, 6-3.
 This seemingly crazy comeback by the first true tennis superstar puzzled the experts who couldn’t figure out what Borg was trying to achieve.